 , which features a few Val’kyr rides during which you can quake your groupmates if you started at the same time.
 There are also some boss encounters where you’re forced to make a difficult choice between taking damage from mechanics or from Quaking.

 The damage isn’t the only threat of Quaking - the interrupt is also potentially deadly, especially if it catches your healer.
 The two WeakAuras listed below can help with this - one creates a bar that can predict when a quake might happen, while the other tells you when you need to cancel your cast to avoid an interrupt and a painful spell lockout.Useful Links:"While in combat, enemies periodically summon damaging whirlwinds."What it means:

-Storming is much more punishing for melee-heavy groups than for those with mostly ranged players.
-There are some strategies that can be used against it - the primary tool is movement away from where tornadoes are.
+The best defense against Storming is movement away from where tornadoes are.
 This will often look similar to how tanks move when Sanguine pools are dropping - continuous movement away from the areas that just became dangerous.
 Tornadoes spiral movement is predictable, especially for veterans of the first room in Kings’ Rest, so learning how they move can make it feasible to stay near them.Useful Links:"While in combat, enemies periodically cause gouts of flame to erupt beneath the feet of distant players."What it means:

 Each enemy that’s in combat will randomly spawn volcanoes underneath players that are at range from them.
 These volcanoes take two seconds later, and then erupt

 dealing 20% maximum health in damage and a sizeable knockup to any players hit.Tactics: